adsthetechguy/javascript-quiz--app/README.md

-# react-quiz--app
+# javascript-quiz--app
-This a quiz app built with reactjs
+This is a quiz app built with javascript